musselwhizzle/Focus-Points/docs/Focus Points.md

 <img src="../screens/OM System 5.jpg" alt="User Interface (Multi-image)" style="width: 800px;"/>

 The detection frames for subject and subject elements are represented in yellow color.
 The focus area is displayed in the color that this specified in the plugin preferences.
 The size of the focus area cannot be chosen as the dimensions are given by the camera.
+The focus area has a center point, as the center of this area coincides with the coordinates specified by the AFPointSelected tag.

 Examples - Birds: